cchdo/pycchdo/README.txt

 Setup
 -----
-A mongodb should be available.
+A postgresql database should be available.
 Please specify the database's URI in your deployment config file e.g. production.ini.

 Add both

-        db_uri = mongodb://host:port/?journal=true&w=1

-and

-        db_name = cchdo
+        sqlalchemy.url = postgresql://host:port

 A search index is also used courtesy of whoosh.
 Configure where the index should be stored by setting